jeromecoupe/webstoemp/_posts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 - needs and business objectives for each identified user group
 - first pass at information architecture
 - content and data structure of key pages
-- establish a design direction using existing examples
+- design brief and general design direction

 ### User groups, needs and objectives

 We try to focus on three or four audiences, for each of them we want to come up with a persona that we try to define in a very practical way, using a job to be done approach.

-For each audience, we have to come up with one or two sentence with the following structure:
+For each audience, we have to come up with a couple of sentences with the following structure:

 <blockquote>
   <p>When I <em>[something]</em>, I want to <em>[something]</em> so I can <em>[something]</em></p>